 “This quickly became my favorite place to drive past in the cemetery, and I added it to the list of graves to visit on my Salt Lake City Cemetery Tour.
 It speaks volumes about how in this life we may have to suffer through hardships and trials, but when we pass to the other side, our spirits are free from those earthly disabilities.”

-Ability Found helps provide assistive equipment for disabled people who would not get it otherwise.
 The charity helps less fortunate people with conditions such as cerebral palsy, spina bifida, stroke, cancer, spinal cord injuries, and multiple sclerosis.
 Helping others allows Ernest and Anneke to honor Matthew’s incredible contribution to their lives.